-Furniture is bolted down so that it cannot be picked up or thrown during behavioural occurrence.

-residences at Saskatoon Lake offer a private rural environment.
-Located on 57 acres of land, residents can enjoy taking opportunities participate outdoor activities, and exploring the area in safety and comfort.
+Furniture is bolted down so that it cannot be picked up or thrown during a behavioural occurrence. residences The residences at Saskatoon Lake offer a private rural environment.
+Located on 57 acres of land, residents can enjoy taking opportunities to participate in outdoor activities, and exploring the area in safety and comfort.

 Care ensures that each resident is appropriately staffed.
 Casual workers and floats ensure that any shift gaps can be addressed promptly.

+Peace River

+Peace River 1 Peace River 2

+Grande Prairie

+Cobblestone Wespointe 1 Westpointe 2

 Many of our facilities are home to resident pets.
 These dogs and cats provide comfort and companionship to Individuals.

-PERSON-CENTRED QUALITY OF LIFE DOMAINS PLANNING

-All Individuals in our Residential and Independent Living Services Programs have a Person-Centered Plan.
+PERSON-CENTRED QUALITY OF LIFE DOMAINS PLANNING All Individuals in our Residential and Independent Living Services Programs have a Person-Centered Plan.
 These plans are uploaded to the Individual's profile on Sharevision and are updated and monitored on a regular basis.
 The purpose of these plans is to identify and set goals around the Individual's abilities, interests, and needs.
 The plan specifies the responsibilities of involved persons and services to meet these goals.
 All Person-Centered Plans include identified goals, strategies to meet each goal, the individual responsible for each goal, timelines for completion of each goal, and the objective of each goal.
 Each goal represents a Quality of Life Domain that directly ties to our mission statement as demonstrated by the graphic below.
 Some goals can pertain to more than one Quality of Life Domain.